-To control erosion, it is necessary to know the relation between particle size and density of the soil or material in use, the velocity of the flowing water or the shear stress exerted by the current.
+To control erosion, it is necessary to know the relation between size and density of the soil or material in use, the velocity of the flowing water or the shear stress exerted by the current.
 Different types of revetment have been applied in river regulation works depending upon the cost and availability of the local material.
 It is important to make a distinction between permeable and impermeable revetments.
 The most common example of the permeable revetment applicable in the dry as well as underwater conditions is the dumping of stones, which forms more or less a graded layer on the erodible silt-base.
 The designed thickness of such a layer must be large enough in case of fine silt-base, as a strong turbulent and fluctuating current may suck the silt through the pores between the stones.
-Under such situation, a layer of Geo-textile as a filter media may prove more reliable material for riverbank protection, if not for bed, as an erosion control measure.
-Geo-textile has been placed between the Rip-Rap and soil of the slope of the embankment to prevent the migration of fine soil particles by velocity of water and wave action of water flow which causes the soil erosion.
+Under such situation, a layer of geo-textile may prove more reliable material for riverbank protection, if not for bed, as an erosion control measure.

 Figure 2.
-Index map showing study region in flood affected part of the Bihar in India indicating location of Kamala Balan River^[20].
+Index map showing study region in flood affected part of the Bihar in India indicating location of Kamala Balan River^[20]

-Therefore, we selected a pair of typical and badly affected embankment stretches during 1990s by the flood flow in North Bihar ^[21] and study carried out.
-Consequently, hydrological and hydraulic analysis (soil particle size distribution, flood discharge at HFL, flow velocity, scour depth, etc.) have been performed including designed application arrangement to augment the cutting and erosion control measures of slopes, sides and toe of the embankment.
+Therefore, we selected a pair of typical and badly affected embankment stretches during 1990s by the flood flow in North Bihar^[21] and study carried out.
+Consequently, hydrological and hydraulic analysis (soil size distribution, flood discharge at HFL, flow velocity, scour depth, etc.) have been performed including designed application arrangement to augment the cutting and erosion control measures of slopes, sides and toe of the embankment.
 Subsequently, having details of two most vulnerable stretches/sections, suitability of supplementary geo-textile material has been studied and tested in laboratory and a model test conducted by the co-author to verify the efficiency and effectiveness of geo-textile layer.

 We used information available through literatures and Water Resources Dept, Govt. of Bihar^[21].
 The stage, discharge and HFL at Jaynagar and Jhanjharpur sites of Central Water Commission were helpful in frequency analysis of flood flow stage and discharge.
-The flood flow velocity and discharge at HFL estimation performed using conventional Slope-Area method and scour depth has been determined for the concerned discharges as per the code of practice ^[22a, b-23].
+The flood flow velocity and discharge at HFL estimation performed using conventional Slope-Area method and scour depth has been determined for the concerned discharges as per the code of practice^[22a,b-23].

 Figure 3.
-Plan and sectional elevations (reduced levels in m) at km 37 of the river Kamla-Balan right bank embankment.
+Plan and sectional elevations (reduced levels in m) at km 37 of the river Kamla-Balan right bank embankment